scala-android/sbt-android/README.md

   result in `resources.ap_` not being rebuilt.
 Symptom: weird crashes around resource inflation.
 Workaround: clean or touch an existing resource file.
-* sbt `0.12` currently has a bug where jars specified in javac's -bootclasspath option forces a full rebuild of all classes everytime. sbt 0.12.3 has a hack that should workaround this problem.
+* sbt `0.12` and `0.13` currently have a bug where jars specified in javac's -bootclasspath option forces a full rebuild of all classes everytime. sbt `0.12.3` and later has a hack that should workaround this problem.
 The plugin sets the system property `xsbt.skip.cp.lookup` to `true` to bypass this issue; this disables certain incremental compilation checks, but should not be an issue for the majority of use-cases.
+* apklib and aar artifact generation are to be implemented soon
+* Supporting maven-style (and by association, gradle-style) android project layouts is coming soon

 #### Thanks to ####